 I call it the “author pudge.”
 Or the writer pooch, the blogger bulge, the reporter gut.

-Most of us desk-workers have been there one way or another; writer weight gain is a common enough complaint.
-But when you’re working out of a home office with nobody to hold you accountable and no real need to dress like a civilized adult (if you want to skip the shower, work in your underpants, and eat ice cream for breakfast, who’s going to notice, anyway?), suddenly that “freshman 15” you battled in college starts to look like a cakewalk compared to the “freelance 30.”
+Most of us have been there one way or another, it’s a common enough desk-work complaint.
+But when you’re working out of a home office with nobody to hold you accountable and no real need to dress like a civilized adult (if you want to skip the shower, work in your underpants and eat ice cream for breakfast, who’s going to notice, anyway?), suddenly that “freshman 15” you battled in college starts to look like a cakewalk compared to the “freelance 30.”

 What’s a poor writer to do?

 At least every two hours, make sure you get up from that desk (or couch).
 Instead of eating, try making this chore time.
 Throw a load of clothes in the wash, vacuum your living room, make your bed.
 If you have animals or children at home, spend ten minutes playing with them before going back to work.

 On those breaks, make sure you top off your coffee, or better yet, pour yourself a glass of water.
 Drinking something helps control food cravings, and giving yourself a mental break every so often helps you regroup so you can stay more productive.